-Russia and Iran are launching joint production of microelectronics.
+Russia and Iran are launching joint microelectronics production.
 A memorandum of cooperation has been concluded between the Zelenograd Nanotechnology Center (ZNTTs) and the Headquarters for the Development of Microtechnologies of the Islamic Republic of Iran.
-The deal was initiated by the Ministry of Industry and Trade and is aimed at creating sustainable production chains, developing technologies and entering new markets.
+The deal was initiated by the Ministry of Industry and Trade and aims to create sustainable production chains, develop technologies, and enter new markets.

-ZNTTs will become an integrator of contract manufacturing for Iranian design centers, which will allow establishing the production of lithographic equipment, telecommunication multiplexers and automotive sensors.
+ZNTTs will become an integrator of contract manufacturing for Iranian design centers, which will allow the establishment of the production of lithographic equipment, telecommunication multiplexers, and automotive sensors.

 Read materials on the topic: